Our Mission:

 - Members of the team continue to develop clinical guidelines for the diagnosis and follow-up of children with cCMV.

-- Advocate for universal screening practice at MA birthing hospitals.
+- Support the implementation of universal screening practice at MA birthing hospitals.

-- Make prenatal education of cCMV common practice among obstetrician offices in Massachusetts.
+- Support prenatal education of cCMV practices among obstetrician offices in Massachusetts.

 - Continue to find and share resources to support parents and guardians of children living with a cCMV diagnosis.